-The access to the use of financial derivatives is regulated as part of the provisions on the management of the Government Pension Fund Global laid down by the Norwegian Ministry of Finance and available on their website.
+The access to the use of financial derivatives is regulated as part of the provisions on the management of the Government Pension Fund Global laid down by the Ministry of Finance and available on their website.
 The composite, through its property managing real estate subsidiaries, may include derivative instruments in the normal course of investment management.
-At 2017 year-end the portfolio includes minor derivatives positions in the real estate subsidiaries in the United Kingdom.
-Derivatives have not been used to manage risk at portfolio level during 2017.
+At 2018 year-end the portfolio includes minor derivatives positions in the real estate subsidiaries in the United Kingdom.
+Derivatives have not been used to manage risk at portfolio level during 2018.

 The Norges Bank's Executive Board has specified that the maximum allowed debt ratio of the unlisted real estate portfolio is 35 percent.
 The debt ratio is calculated as the ratio of debt on gross asset property value.
-As at year-end 2017 the debt ratio of the unlisted real estate portfolio was 7.1.
+At year-end 2018 the debt ratio of the unlisted real estate portfolio was 6.7.
 Net leverage is the ratio of net exposure and actual market value.
-Through 2017, the average net leverage was 7.2 percent.
+Through 2018, the average net leverage was 8.2 percent.
 Below, the net leverage in percent of the composite's fair value is shown as a time series.